Grounds for divorce

 You can still claim desertion if you have lived together for up to a total of 6 months in this period.

-You can get a divorce if you’ve lived apart for more than 2 years and both agree to the divorce.
+You can apply for a divorce if you’ve been separated for more than 2 years and both agree to the divorce.

 Your husband or wife must agree in writing.